-Outlook for Economic Activity and Prices (2022) reports estimates of inflation adjusted for these factors and on an adjusted basis, CPI inflation reached 2.1 percent for the first quarter of 2022, while core CPI inflation was 0.7 percent.
+Only in Japan has inflation been below the BOJ's 2 percent target, and core inflation (bottom panel) has, until March 2022, been negative.
+Both measures have been affected by temporary factors such as the decline in mobile phone charges.
+The BOJ's April Outlook for Economic Activity and Prices (Bank of Japan [2022]) reports estimates of inflation adjusted for these factors and on an adjusted basis, CPI inflation reached 2.1 percent for the first quarter of 2022, while core CPI inflation was 0.7 percent.
 Thus, the Japanese economy, unlike the other three economies, has not yet experienced sustained rates of inflation in excess of the BOJ's target.